OnSocial-Labs/onsocial-relayer/README.md

 ## Features

-- **Meta-Transaction Relaying**: Execute signed delegate actions on behalf of users.
+- **Meta-Transaction Relaying**: Execute signed delegate actions on behalf of users (single, batch, or chunked).
-- **Gas Pool Management**: Deposit NEAR to fund transactions, with excess offloaded to a recipient.
+- **Gas Pool Management**: Deposit NEAR to fund transactions, with excess offloaded to a recipient and refund callbacks.
-- **Account Sponsoring**: Create new NEAR accounts with a predefined amount.
+- **Account Sponsoring**: Create new NEAR accounts with a configurable sponsor amount.
-- **Chain Abstraction**: Relay signature requests to a target chain’s MPC contract (e.g., for cross-chain operations).
+- **Chain Abstraction**: Relay signature requests to a target chain’s MPC contract for cross-chain operations.
-- **Admin Controls**: Manage authorized accounts and settings, restricted to admins.
+- **Admin Controls**: Manage authorized accounts, admins, gas limits, and chain mappings, restricted to admins.
-- **Event Logging**: Emit NEP-297 events for key actions (e.g., adding/removing auth accounts).
+- **Event Logging**: Emit NEP-297 events for key actions (e.g., auth changes, gas updates, signature results).

 ## Chain Abstraction

-The contract supports a basic form of chain abstraction through the `ChainSignatureRequest` action, allowing users to request signatures from an MPC contract on a specified target chain.
-This is useful for cross-chain interactions where NEAR acts as a relay hub.
-The process:
+The contract supports chain abstraction via the `ChainSignatureRequest` action, allowing users to request signatures from an MPC contract on a specified chain.
+Key aspects:

-1. Users submit a `SignedDelegateAction` with a `ChainSignatureRequest` action.
+1. Users submit a `SignedDelegateAction` with a `ChainSignatureRequest` containing `target_chain`, `derivation_path`, and `payload`.
-2. The contract forwards the request to the specified MPC contract (e.g., `mpc.target-chain.near`) with a payload, derivation path, and gas allocation.
+2. The contract maps the `target_chain` to an MPC contract (e.g., `mpc.near`) and forwards the request with 100 TGas.
-3. The MPC contract processes the signature, abstracting the target chain’s specifics from the user.
+3. Results are logged via the `CrossChainSignatureResult` event.

 ### Example Use Case

 Request a signature for an Ethereum transaction:

-- Action: `ChainSignatureRequest { target_chain: "eth|mpc.eth.near", derivation_path: "m/44'/60'/0'/0/0", payload: [/* tx data */] }`
+- Action: `ChainSignatureRequest { target_chain: "ethereum", derivation_path: "m/44'/60'/0'/0/0", payload: [/* tx data */] }`
-- Relayed to: `mpc.eth.near` for signing.
+- Relayed to: `mpc.near` (default mapping) or a custom MPC contract.

 ## Prerequisites